rgmyr/dotfiles/README.md

 # `rgmyr.files`

-My cross-platform setup and configuration system for macOS and Debian-based systems, managed with [chezmoi](https://chezmoi.io).
-Intend to add Windows support, at least in the WSL environment.
+Cross-platform setup scripts and config files for Unix-like (macOS, Debian) machines, managed with [chezmoi](https://chezmoi.io).

+Sort of supports WSL - have to manually install `zsh-history-substring-search`, a newer version of `neovim`, there's some hacks to a silence warnings about `zsh` docker completions symlinking, etc. My preference is to use as few Windows machines as possible, so I probably won't put a lot of effort into making it bulletproof.

 ## How Chezmoi Works